OneOneLiu/zotero-annotation-summary/README_en.md

 - Display count text
 - Histograms

+### 7. Update
+- This plugin does not provide automatic updating feature。
+- This plugin has been included in [Zotero Plugins Collection](https://github.com/zotero-chinese/zotero-plugins), and can be automatically updated using the [zotero-addons](https://github.com/syt2/zotero-addons#readme) plugin.

 ## License

 This project is licensed under **[AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.en.html)**.
-See the [LICENSE](https://github.com/OneOneLiu/zotero-annotation-summary/blob/master/LICENSE) file for details.
+See the [LICENSE](https://github.com/OneOneLiu/otero-annotation-summary/blob/master/LICENSE) file for details.

 ---